1947 Mississippi gubernatorial election: Campaign

 In the general election, Wright ran against Republican George L. Sheldon, who served as Governor of Nebraska from 1907 until 1909.
-Sheldon moved to Mississippi after his service as governor and served in the Mississippi House of Representatives, becoming an influential figure in the state Republican Party.
+Sheldon moved to Mississippi after his service as governor and served a single term in the Mississippi House of Representatives, becoming an influential figure in the state Republican Party.
 However, the Republicans had such minimal influence in Mississippi at the time that Wright won in a landslide with almost 98% of the vote.